Grip Municipality

 Grip ([ˈɡriːp]) is a former municipality in Møre og Romsdal county, Norway.
-With a land area of only 0.48 km2 and a population of 104, Grip was the smallest municipality in Norway during its existence from 1897 until it merged with Kristiansund in 1964.
-Grip municipality included all the islands in the Grip archipelago.
+With a land area of only 0.48 km2 and a population of between 100-200 people, Grip was one of the smallest municipalities in Norway during its existence from 1897 until it merged with Kristiansund Municipality in 1964.
+Grip Municipality included all the islands in the Grip archipelago.
 The administrative centre of the municipality was the one fishing village in the municipality, known as Gripholmen, where the historic Grip Stave Church is located.

-History
+Prior to its dissolution in 1964, the 0.48 km2 municipality was the 684th largest by area out of the 689 municipalities in Norway (making it the 5th smallest in the country).
+Grip Municipality was the 689th most populous municipality in Norway with a population of about 115 (the smallest municipality by population in the country).
+The municipality's population density was 239.6 PD/km2 and its population had decreased by 36.8% over the previous 10-year period.

+General information

-The formannskapsdistrikt law of 1837 required that every parish in Norway should be constituted as a municipality on 1 January 1838.
+The formannskapsdistrikt law of 1837 required that every parish in Norway should be constituted as a municipality starting on 1 January 1838.
 It also required that parishes composed of a town with a rural district should be divided into two municipalities (a town municipality and a rural municipality).
 In 1837, the town of Kristiansund and the rural districts of Frei and Grip were part of the same parish.
-Frei became its own municipality under the new law, but Grip had no men with the right to vote so it was not considered a municipality, rather it was governed by Frei.
+The parish of Frei became the new Frei Municipality under the new law, but Grip had no men with the right to vote so it was not considered a municipality, rather it became part of Frei Municipality.
 Prior to 1884, the right to vote was in Norway was mostly limited to men with property.
-In a fishing village, such as Grip, where one merchant in the town owned all the houses, nobody had the right to vote, so Grip had no municipal government.
+In a fishing village, such as Grip, where one merchant in the town owned all the houses, nobody had the right to vote, so Grip was not allowed to have a municipal government.
 Through constitutional changes in 1884, the right to vote was extended to all men who paid taxes.
-Since the fishermen in Grip paid income taxes, Grip finally had a voting population.
-Grip municipality was officially incorporated in 1897 with a population of 198 when it was separated from Frei.
+Since the fishermen in Grip paid income taxes, Grip finally had a voting population and would be eligible to become a separate municipality.
+Grip Municipality was officially separated from Frei Municipality in 1897 and it became a separate municipality with a population of 198.